-The first thing your doctor will want to do if you see a pulmonary nodule on your x-ray is to get any previous x-rays you have had and compare it.
-If the nodule or nodules have been present for a long time, more tests may not be necessary.
+The first thing your doctor will want to do if you see a pulmonary nodule on your x-ray is to get any previous x-rays and compare them.
+More tests may not be necessary if the nodule or nodules have been present for a long time.

-If the nodule is new or does not have previous X-rays to compare, a new study may be required.
+A new study may be required if the nodule is unknown or does not have previous X-rays to compare.

 If a nodule is found on a chest x-ray, the first step will usually be to perform a CT scan of your chest.
 Other tests, such as an MRI, may be needed.

-At this point, your doctor will want to know your history, as well as the risk factors you have for any type of pulmonary nodule.
-For example, if you traveled recently, you are more likely to have a fungal infection, while if you are a smoker, a malignant tumor may be more likely.
+At this point, your doctor will want to know your history, as well as the risk factors you have for any pulmonary nodule.
+For example, if you traveled recently, you are more likely to have a fungal infection, while a malignant tumor may be more likely if you are a smoker.

 The characteristics of the tumor will also be evaluated as seen on your computerized tomography.

-A PET scan is sometimes useful to define a nodule.
-Unlike computed tomography and magnetic resonance imaging, they are “structural” tests.
-They can find lesions in the lungs but they do not really give a measure of what is happening in a nodule.
+A PET scan is sometimes helpful in defining a nodule.
+They are ” structural ” tests; unlike computed tomography and magnetic resonance imaging, they are “structural” tests.
+They can find lesions in the lungs, but they do not give a measure of what is happening in a nodule.

-With a PET scan, a small amount of radioactive sugar is injected into the bloodstream.
+A small amount of radioactive sugar is injected into the bloodstream with a PET scan.
 Active growth tumors absorb more sugar that lights up in the test.

-This can be useful to distinguish a growing tumor from a scar tissue because a growing tumor will absorb more sugar.
-This is especially useful for those who have had previous lung infections or surgery that can cause scarring.
+This can be useful to distinguish a growing tumor from scar tissue because an ever-increasing tumor will absorb more sugar.
+This is especially useful for those with previous lung infections or surgery that can cause scarring.

-If a nodule does not appear to grow or has characteristics of a benign tumor (it has a “low probability” of being cancerous), sometimes a “wait and observe” approach with a repeated CT scan can be taken after a certain period of time.
+If a nodule does not appear to grow or has characteristics of a benign tumor (it has a “low probability” of being cancerous), sometimes a “wait and observe” approach with a repeated CT scan can be taken after a certain period.

-Single solitary nodules that have remained unchanged for a period of two or more years generally do not need any further study.
+Single solitary nodules that have remained unchanged for two or more years generally do not need any further study.

 Lung nodule biopsy

-Unfortunately, a lung biopsy is often needed to know for sure what is causing a nodule.
-Fortunately, newer and less invasive methods of tissue sampling are now often available.
+Unfortunately, a lung biopsy is often needed to know what is causing a nodule.
+Fortunately, newer and less invasive tissue sampling methods are now usually available.

-This can be important even if your doctor is fairly certain of what is causing the nodule or nodules.
+This can be important even if your doctor is sure of what is causing the nodule or nodules.

 An example is when you think that nodules are metastatic cancer of another tumor, such as breast cancer.

-Recent research suggests that even when a pulmonary nodule is found in a person who is expected to have lung metastases, only half of the nodules were metastases at the time of biopsy.
-Up to 25 percent, rather, was a second primary lung cancer.
+Recent research suggests that even when a pulmonary nodule is found in a person expected to have lung metastases, only half of the nodules were metastases at the time of biopsy.
+Up to 25 percent, instead, was second primary lung cancer.

-Depending on the location of the nodule, a fine needle biopsy may be performed.
-Sometimes, an endobronchial ultrasound and a biopsy can be performed as part of a bronchoscopy.
+Depending on the nodule’s location, a fine needle biopsy may be performed.
+Sometimes, endobronchial ultrasound and a biopsy can be performed as part of a bronchoscopy.